matemegyeri28-sys/MAIN/README.md

 docker compose exec backend python -m scripts.seed_data
 ```

 This provisions a demo workspace, subscription plans, and a placeholder social account.
+The seeded user can be accessed with:

+- **Email:** `founder@lumina.ai`
+- **Password:** `demo1234`

+Visit [http://localhost:3000/login](http://localhost:3000/login) to sign in with the demo credentials or create a brand-new workspace.
+After authentication the dashboard exposes subscription controls, connected account management, and creative generation.

 ### 4. Run tests locally